-Need Apprehended Violence Order Lawyers in the Sutherland Shire, Southern Sydney or Wollongong Region?
+Need Apprehended Violence Order Lawyers in the Liverpool, Parramatta, Sutherland, Wollongong or Sydney CBD Region?

-Brander Smith McKnight are your local AVO law experts and have been helping clients across the Sutherland Shire, Southern Sydney and Wollongong Region with AVO matters for years.
+Brander Smith McKnight are your local AVO law experts and have been helping clients across Liverpool, Parramatta, Sutherland, Wollongong and Sydney CBD with AVO matters for years.

 An Apprehended Violence Order (AVO) is an order made by the court that prohibits the defendant from certain behaviours, such as harassment, stalking, intimidation, violence or the threat of violence.
 The purpose of an AVO is to provide protection from this behaviour in the future – it usually states that a person cannot behave as such or go within a certain distance of the home or workplace of the person lodging the complaint.